Use chroot with vsftpd to connect to FTPS with multiple users

 systemctl start vsftpd.service

-Connect using explicit encrypted communication (Explicit mode) using WinSCP, FileZilla, etc.
+Connect using explicit encrypted communication (Explicit mode) with a tool like WinSCP or FileZilla.
+This

-Firewalld, SELinux, etc. may interfere, so please allow or disable them as appropriate.
+may be interfered with by firewalld or SELinux, so please allow or disable them as needed.

 complete